JamesMcGuigan/kaggle-bengali-ai/README.md

 `ParquetImageDataGenerator.flow_from_parquet()` subclass function to read the parquet files in a memory optimized fashion

-The following hyperparameters generated a 0.9396 Kaggle Score (44/2059 = top 3% | Late Submission)
+The following hyperparameters generated a 0.9396 Kaggle Score
 ```
 model_hparams = {
     "cnns_per_maxpool":   3,